jveitchmichaelis/deeplabel/README.md

 Since the labelling metadata is in the sqlite database, it should be fairly easy to write a Python script (or whatever) to convert the output to your preferred system.

+#### License

+This code is MIT licensed - feel free to fork and use without restriction, commercially or privately, but please do cite.
+Copyright Josh Veitch-Michaelis 2017.